sorryshady/gr/components.md

 progress bar also from algora nice also cool case studies and projects footer also nice
-Responsive image, error boundary from gr_group folder structure from gr_group
+Responsive image, error boundary from gr_group DONE folder structure from gr_group
 FAQ from nico palmer
 footer scroll to top is easy